royalfork/royalfork.github.io/_drafts/ecc.md

   - /css/ecc-guide.css
 ---

 In preparation for this post, I've read several research papers, a book, listened to 4 university lectures, idled away hours on IRC, developed elliptic curve libraries in 2 seperate languages, and built my own elliptic curve graphing framework.
-Elliptic curve cryuptography is hard.
+Elliptic curve cryuptography is hard to wrap your head around.
 As one of the fundamental crypto systems making Bitcoin a "crypto"-currency, I really wanted to understand the underlying technical aspects which make this form of cryptography secure.
-This post is an attempt to demystify the elliptic curve digital signing algorithm which underlies bitcoin's psuedoanonymous identity system.
+This post is an attempt to demystify the elliptic curve digital signing algorithm which underlies bitcoin's psuedo-anonymous identity system.

-# Explain like I'm young but just a little older than 5
+# Explain like I'm 5 (or thereabouts)

 Imagine a classroom of elementary school children who know multiplication but have not yet learned division.
 At the beginning of the year, the teacher proclaims "My special number is 5".
 One morning, the message "Twas always thus and always thus will be" -- signed "Teacher - 8" appears on the chalkboard.
 How do the students know this message came from the teacher and not some movie-quote-loving fraudster?
-They multiply the teacher's "special number" - 5 - by the "signature number" - 8 - and if they get the number of characters in the message (40 character message), they deem the signature valid, and are confidant that the message did indeed come from the teacher.
+They multiply the teacher's "special number" - 5 - by the "signature number" - 8 - and if they get the number of characters in the message (40 characters), they deem the signature valid, and are confidant that the message actually came from the teacher.
 Oblivious to the magic of division, students are unable to produce a valid signature for any arbitrary message, and because the signature is based on the length of the message, the students can't serruptitously change the message.

-This is how the elliptic curve digital signature algorithm works; the "knower" of the private key is endowed with the power of division, while public key holders can only use multiplication to check whether signaturees are valid.
+This is fundamentally how the elliptic curve digital signature algorithm works; the knower of the private key is endowed with the power of division, while public key holders are restricted to multiplication, which lets them check whether a signature is valid.

 # Why does Bitcoin need digital signatures?

 Alice sends 2 bitcoins to Bob's public bitcoin address (1Bob4ddr355).
-If Bob sends these 2 bitcoins to Charley (1CharAdresS), he broadcasts a message stating "1Bob4ddr355 sends 2 BTC to 1CharAddreS".
-The Bitcoin system must ensure that Bob and only Bob can broadcast this message; if anyone else is able to broadcast this message, or alter it in anyway, Bitcoin breaks irreparably.
+If Bob sends these 2 bitcoins to Charley (1Char4ddr355), he broadcasts a message stating "1Bob4ddr355 sends 2 BTC to 1Char4ddr355".
+The Bitcoin system must ensure that Bob and only Bob can broadcast this message; if anyone can broadcast a transaction spending Bob's bitcoin, or alter Bob's message in anyway, then Bitcoin breaks irreparably.

 # Public Key Cryptography to the Rescue